ibowditch/userdocs/_build/html/_sources/background.md.txt

 1. Improve visibility and availability of attendance data to all brigade members and management.

-1. Futher reduce admin effort by automatically producing useful reports based on attendance data.
+1. Further reduce admin effort by automatically producing useful reports based on attendance data.

-1. Provide a low cost solution, using off-the-shelf hardware and a modest annual subscription fee.
+1. Provide a low-cost solution, using off-the-shelf hardware, and a modest annual subscription fee.

 1. Provide high availability, reliability, and data security, including regular automatic backups.